If considering a new (or secondhand) acoustic guitar, consider the following points before buying:

 - Avoid acoustic/electric guitars unless you can spend around the $500 — $600 mark and already own an amplifier.

-- Pick a price range and keep within it.
+- Pick a price range and stick within it.
 Far too many people come out of music stores spending way more than they expected.
 Do your research, know what’s out there and have a set budget based on your research.

 - Play a bunch of guitars and get a feel for what you like.
 Make a note of the neck profile, scale length and tonewoods the guitar is made from.